Faculty

 Teaches American Literature, Advanced Composition, Freshman Composition, Applied Writing, and Poetry workshops.

-Office: 206 W Bondurant vhobbs at olemiss.edu
+Office: 106 Leavell | vhobbs at olemiss.edu

 Shari Hodges Holt

-Instructional Assistant Professor of English
+Instructional Associate Professor of English

 Ph.D., University of Mississippi